kfrlib/kfr/README.md

 * macOS: XCode 6.3, 6.4, 7.x, 8.x
 * Windows
-  * MinGW 5.2 and Clang 3.7 or newer
+  * MinGW 5.2 and Clang 3.7 or newer (MinGW 4.8 is also supported, but MinGW 5.x is recommended)
   * Visual Studio 2015 update 2 and latest Clang 3.9.0
 * Ubuntu: GCC 5.1 and Clang 3.7 or newer
 * CoMeta metaprogramming library (already included)